Propagating oregano from cuttings is a great way to get free oregano plants for your garden.

 If you are growing your own oregano, simply cutting off some healthy, non-flowering sprigs of oregano will do.
-No need to cut off full branches — sprigs that are 4-6″ long will be great!
-You can take cuttings any time throughout the growing season, but the best time is when its getting colder and the stems are becoming slightly woody on the end.
+No need to cut off full branches — sprigs that are 4-6″ long will be great.

-If you aren’t currently growing oregano and don’t know of anyone who is willing to share theirs, most grocery stores or farmers markets sell packs or bunches of fresh oregano.
-While its certainly more preferable to cut sprigs straight from a plant, some fresh sprigs of oregano that is purchased should be fine to get started.
+If you aren’t currently growing oregano and don’t know of anyone who is willing to share theirs, most grocery stores or farmers’ markets sell packs or bunches of fresh oregano.
+While it’s certainly more preferable to cut sprigs straight from a plant, some fresh sprigs of oregano that are purchased should be fine to get started.

 2. Strip leaves off bottom 2″ of the oregano sprig

-Once you have a oregano sprig, strip off the leaves on the lower end of the stem — you’ll want at least 2″ of bare stem, which will serve as the base for future roots!
+Once you have an oregano sprig, strip off the leaves on the lower end of the stem — you’ll want at least 2″ of the bare stem, which will serve as the base for future roots!

 If you are ready to propagate the sprig right away, cut the tip of the sprig at a 45-degree angle.
 This will ensure some fresh exposure to the center of the sprig.